GordonOtieno/school-library/README.md

 ## Install

-In your terminal, navigate to your current directory and run this code
+In your terminal, navigate to your current directory and clone this repo

 `https://github.com/GordonOtieno/school-library`